-Eastern Purple Coneflower is an introduced (native in some areas - see below) erect perennial forb growing 2 to 5 feet in height on stems that usually do not branch and are green to brownish-green with some purple streaks and a few hair.
+Eastern Purple Coneflower is an introduced (native in some areas of North America - see below) erect perennial forb growing 2 to 5 feet in height on stems that usually do not branch and are green to brownish-green with some purple streaks and a few hair.

 The leaves have a few teeth and hairy on both sides, lanceolate in shape, with pointed tips.
 The longer lower basal leaves being 5x as long as wide and usually with entire margins and in Spring a clump of basal leaves is put up by the roots.
 Upper stem leaves are shorter and can have teeth.
 Stalks are very long on basal leaves, shorter on upper stem leaves and all are winged.